arahimx/BulkOperations/README.md

 ### Via NuGet Package Manager

-To install the **BulkOperations.Package** using the NuGet Package Manager in Visual Studio:
+To install **BulkOperations.Package** using the NuGet Package Manager in Visual Studio:

 1. Open your project in Visual Studio.
 2. Right-click on the project in the Solution Explorer and select **"Manage NuGet Packages..."**.